 Long answer: Dating and seeking a relationship are different things, and when you are a steaming hot mess after a divorce, it can be very hard to tell the difference.
 It is easy to get swept into a big relationship that is all wrong.

 Give yourself the gift of time.
 Time to heal.
 Time to explore.
 Time to play and have fun.
 Time to get to know yourself better, and understand what truly makes you happy.
-Lots of moms find they prefer living alone, or staying single, or cohabiting with friends, or living on the road, or any number of other arrangements they would never have imagined, but found, haphazardly, after divorce, or as a single mom.
+Lots of moms find they prefer living alone, or staying single, or cohabiting with friends, or living on the road, or any number of other arrangements they would never have imagined, but found, haphazardly, after a marriage ended, or as a single mom.

 There is nothing wrong with seeking a serious, loving, committed relationship, including marriage.
 But let’s collectively work together to debunk the myth of the Disney Princess soulmate, and the notion that marriage is the answer to human happiness.